 It is in fact quite amazing to know that sometimes an entire civilization can develop on and around these canyon ledges.
 Native US nations, such as the Sinagua and the Hopi created cliff dwellings.
 Cliff dwellings look like apartment-style shelters that accommodated hundreds of people.
 The shaded, lofted canyon ledges in Walnut Canyon and Canyon de Chelly, in Arizona, rendered protection from antagonist locales and the burning desert sun.

 Hard-rock canyons open at one end are known as box canyons.
 The Navajo and Hopi people usually used box canyons as natural corrals for sheep and cattle.
-They simply established a gate on the open side of the box canyon, and closed when the animals were inside.
+They simply established a gate on the open side of the box canyon and closed it when the animals were inside.

 Grand Canyon Geology